amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Design-Planning-and-Design-Plans/index.md

 ## Design Planning & Design Plans

-**Design Planning** is a procedure in which the delivery team develops a structured design plan detailing the design approach for a project or solution.
-This procedure often occurs at the beginning of the AMPFlow design zone and should be continually reviewed and updated throughout the entire problem solving lifecycle.
+**Design Planning** is a procedure in which the delivery team develops a structured design plan detailing the design approach for a problem or solution.
+This procedure often occurs at the beginning of the **AMPFlow design zone** and should be continually reviewed and updated throughout the entire problem solving lifecycle.

-**Design Plans** are artefacts produced and maintained by the delivery team, consisting of mechanisms for managing and maintaining the plans and typically includes: detailed technical requirements, functional requirements, experiential requirements, test planning requirements, estimates and a DOT (direction of travel) (including resources)
+**Design Plans** are artefacts produced and maintained by the delivery team and consists of mechanisms for managing and maintaining the plans and typically includes: detailed technical requirements, functional requirements, experiential requirements, test planning requirements, estimates and a DOT (direction of travel) (including resources)

 #### Accountable: